Sinha5714/humanitas-events-pp5/README.md

 - [Font Awesome](https://fontawesome.com/) - Icons from Font Awesome were used throughout the site
 - [Google Fonts](https://fonts.google.com/) - import of font for the website
 - [CodeAnyWhere](https://app.codeanywhere.com/) was IDE used for writing code and to push the code to GitHub
+- [GitHub](https://github.com/) was used as a remote repository to store project code
 - Validation:
   - [WC3 Validator](https://validator.w3.org/) was used to validate the html
   - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) was used to validate the css